-1. Add olive oil to a very large pot and cook onions and garlic over medium-high heat until onions are translucent.
-Add ground pork and turkey and cook until browned and cooked through.
+1. Add some olive oil to a very large pot and cook onions and garlic over medium-high heat until onions are translucent.
+Add ground beef and turkey and cook until browned and cooked through.
 Drain fat from bottom of the pot.

-2. Return the pot to the burner and add everything except for the peppers and the corn.
-Bring to a boil, reduce heat to low and simmer for 45 minutes.
-Add the peppers and the corn and simmer for an additional 30-60 minutes.
-Makes about 16 large servings but freezes well so stock up.
+2. Return the pot to the burner and add everything.
+Bring to a boil, cover, reduce heat and simmer for at least 2 hours, stirring occasionally.
+Makes about 16 large servings but freezes well, so stock up!
 Customize as desired: